Health Ministry to release aedes mosquito with Wolbachia to combat dengue menace | Borneo Post Online

 He advised the public to maintain the cleanliness of their surroundings and ensure they are free of breeding grounds for aedes mosquitoes.

-On the death of a woman, believed due to asthma, in Pasir Gudang yesterday, Dzulkefly said the ministry was still waiting for a report on the matter from the Johor Health Department. – Bernama
+On the death of a woman, believed due to asthma, in Pasir Gudang on Saturday, Dzulkefly said the ministry was still waiting for a report on the matter from the Johor Health Department. — Bernama